Philip Kwang, Façade Global Master Pte Ltd Singapore

 Developing a colourful version of a PV may be the best thing to offer to the industry but it must be done without compromising peat power efficiency.
 Unlike most coloured PV in the market, Kromatix offers coloured PV with 16 per cent efficiency, currently the best in class in the industry.
 The efficiency rating can be scaled to match future efficiency advances in solar cells.

 As a BIPV, it takes advantage of an otherwise passive façade, converts it to an active solar wall and in the process creates new opportunities for producing extra solar energy that can save up to 6 or 7 per cent of electricity in a typical office building.
-This is an exceptionally under-explored option which should get any building owner excited.
+This is an exceptionally under-explored option that should get any building owner excited.
 It offers the unprecedented potential to generate huge savings in expensive electrical equipment.

 It energizes the building facades to produce renewable energy in addition to the traditional habit of saving energy.
 It helps to improve the envelope thermal transfer value (ETTV) of the façade.
 Lower ETTV attract higher Green Mark scores.